cartopher/automateSanGIS/README.md

 3. Open the 'sangis_credentials.py' Python file and input your username and password used to log in to the SanGIS/SANDAG GIS Data Warehouse website.
 4. Open the 'sangis_download.py' and use the following information below to help guide your understanding of the logic of the main module.

+The entire script is modularized by each process

 #### Important Imports
 Notice the bottom import is called 'sangis_credentials'; this is the name of the Python file that contains our login credentials for the SanGIS/SANDAG GIS Data Warehouse website.
 ````